jfberma/twitterish/README.md

 # Twitterish

 Twitterish is a Twitter-like web app build on Django and React.
+You can play around with a running instance here: http://54.244.87.90:8001/

 ### Design Overview